dip-proto/fastly.js/docs/troubleshooting.md

 **Solution**:

 1. Check the backend response time:
-   - Use the `X-Backend-Response-Time` header to measure backend response time
+   - Time the backend directly (for example with `curl -w '%{time_total}'` against the origin) to see how much of the latency it accounts for
    - Optimize the backend server if it's slow to respond
 2. Optimize caching:
    - Increase TTLs for frequently accessed content